Laravel Slugs - Generating and Using Slugs for Clean URLs

 Spatie Laravel Sluggable Package

 As you know generating a slug is very simple in Laravel.
 However, configuring and extending the slug feature by yourself can be time-consuming.
-For this post I’m going to use the package laravel-sluggable by Spatie.
-Spatie is a well-known developer in Laravel Community.
+For this post, I’m going to use the package laravel-sluggable by Spatie.
+Spatie is a well-known developer in the Laravel Community.

 Installation and configuration